Empire-Strikes-Back/Kuiil/readme.txt

 my runtime is jvm
-i have no resources - only source files i have no assets - i use words i only have plain canvas and one namespace - main my repl is basic text area with no formatting i only have canvas and repl, my repl is one line i am single-player game
+i have no resources - only source files i have no assets - i use words my repl is basic text area with no formatting i only have canvas and repl, my repl is one line i am single-player game